Child abuse investigation against NFL star Tyreek Hill is no longer active, DA says

-(CNN)The investigation into allegations of child abuse against Kansas City Chiefs star receiver Tyreek Hill is no longer active, according to Johnson County District Attorney Steve Howe.
+(CNN)The criminal investigation into allegations of child abuse against Kansas City Chiefs star receiver Tyreek Hill is no longer active, according to Johnson County District Attorney Steve Howe.

 Hill was accused of abusing his 3-year-old son after an audio recording was made public in April purportedly of Hill's fiancée, Crystal Espinal, suggesting the Chiefs player broke their son's arm.